damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson3 Handling Data.md

     b.  **Importing a CSV makes sure that all of Excel's features will work and allows you to properly specify data types during the import process.**

     c.
 Importing a CSV automatically inspects and validates the data.

+2. Column A has a list of weekday names.
+You’d like to abbreviate them to just the first two letters.
+What formula would you use?